twinfoundation/framework/packages/web/docs/reference/interfaces/IJwtHeader.md

 # Interface: IJwtHeader

-The fields in a JWT header.
+The fields in a JSON Web Token header.

 ## Indexable